ISISNeutronMuon/MDANSE/Doc/pages/H_conv.rst

 experiment results which would otherwise require a significantly larger simulation.
 A physical sample in a real-life experiment typically contains atoms in amounts close to :math:`10^23` (the order of magnitude of the Avogadro number), while many MD trajectories contain less than :math:`10^6` atoms.
-Therefore an actual experiment will sample many more configurations of atoms than is possible in a single MD simulation.
+Therefore, an actual experiment will sample many more configurations of atoms than it is possible to sample in a single MD simulation.
-Repeating the calculation for multiple Q vectors maximises the amount the information that can be extracted from an MD trajectory.
+Performing the calculation on multiple Q vectors maximises the amount the information that can be extracted from an MD trajectory.
 At the same time, the computational effort of the calculation increases with every additional vector sampled.

-For properties such as :ref:`analysis-reference-DynamicIncoherentStructureFactor` there is no restriction on which vectors can be used in the calculations.
-In principle, :ref:`qvectors-reference-SphericalQVectors` generator *could* be used in this case.
-However, the matching :ref:`analysis-reference-DynamicCoherentStructureFactor` calculation imposes the additional requirement of only lattice vectors being used in the calculation.
-In order to be able to combine the results of the two calculations into the total dynamic structure factor (e.g. using the :ref:`analysis-reference-NeutronDynamicTotalStructureFactor` analysis), lattice vectors should be used for both parts of the calculation.
+Also,

 Random vector generation
 ------------------------